 Some vital steps need to be considered when you are preparing to move or handle a dog.

-Signs of stress or unusual behaviour includes:
+Signs of stress or unusual behaviour include:

 Approaching a dog